Alessio-Traficante/hyper-py/README.md

 ```
 This runs the main process using the configuration file specified.

-II) If installed via pip:

-Once the .whl package is installed (e.g., via pip install hyper_py-X.X.X-py3-none-any.whl), you can run it directly:
+II) If installed via pip you can run it directly:
 ```bash
 hyper_py path/to/hyper_config.yaml
 ```